SuMyatMyatHtay/AIHealthAdvisor/README.md

 datasets folder => pictures to train the model for the face recognition Node-RED => exported Node Red flow.

+# Bugs Left to Fix

+- Login button needs to click twice to login

 # Minor Flag Outs

 - This version haven't tested out yet for the Node-RED so please ignore the Node-RED folder for now.